nomeata/haskell-via-sokoban/01ex-intro.md

 Blooming trees
 --------------

 In the class, we defined a tree, but it looks a bit dire.
-The code was
+Here is [the code again](EDIT(code/tree.hs)):

 ```haskell
 tree :: Integer -> Picture